LDSSA/ds-prep-course/README.md

 At this point they are available in the [ds-prep-course](https://github.com/LDSSA/ds-prep-course) repository.
-The new Learning Unit is released every Monday, and its solutions are then released the next Monday.
+A new Learning Unit is released every Monday, and its solutions are then released the next Monday.

 The steps you followed during the initial setup are exactly what you are going